qmk/qmk_firmware/docs/config_options.md

   * the number of columns in your keyboard's matrix
 * `#define MATRIX_ROW_PINS { D0, D5, B5, B6 }`
   * pins of the rows, from top to bottom
+  * may be omitted by the keyboard designer if matrix reads are handled in an alternate manner.
+See [low-level matrix overrides](custom_quantum_functions.md?id=low-level-matrix-overrides) for more information.
 * `#define MATRIX_COL_PINS { F1, F0, B0, C7, F4, F5, F6, F7, D4, D6, B4, D7 }`
   * pins of the columns, from left to right
+  * may be omitted by the keyboard designer if matrix reads are handled in an alternate manner.
+See [low-level matrix overrides](custom_quantum_functions.md?id=low-level-matrix-overrides) for more information.
 * `#define MATRIX_IO_DELAY 30`
   * the delay in microseconds when between changing matrix pin state and reading values
 * `#define UNUSED_PINS { D1, D2, D3, B1, B2, B3 }`